-After a tumultuous 2020, what trends can wholesale distributors expect this year?
+After a tumultuous couple years, what trends can wholesale distributors expect now?
 Watch for continued supply chain disruption, increased competition, and a talent shortage.

 Traditionally, the wholesale distribution industry has been characterized as very traditional, not very innovative, and rather technology-averse.
 While this hasn’t really been true, especially for the past decade, it’s clear that pressure to innovate is growing for wholesale companies.